 (3) Leave to the airport, where a charter flight with Aerolíneas Argentinas was waiting for us.

-(4) The 3-hours flight from Buenos Aires to Ushuaia.
+(4) The 3-hours flight from Buenos Aires to Ushuaia, the last city at the very end of America.

-(5) Bus trip from Ushuaia airport to different sites in town, and to the end of Route 3.
+(5) Bus tour from the Ushuaia airport to different sites in town, and to the end of Route 3.

-(7) Board the National Geographic Explorer and get to know the ship.
+(7) Meet and board the National Geographic Explorer and get to know the ship.

 (8) Meet and greet at the Lounge.